-- The increase in salary and benefit expenses from 2012 to 2013 is due to a 2.5 % across the board salary increase and a 1% to 2.5% market/merit salary increase and increases in staff in the instruction, research, academic support, institutional support, and operation and maintenance of plant functions. - Employee benefit expenses also increased between fiscal years as a result of increasing the number of employees and increases in health insurance premiums.
+- The increase in salary and benefit expenses from 2013 to 2014 is due to a 1.5% across the board salary increase, a 1% to 5% market/merit salary increase, and increases in faculty salaries and positions mainly at Knoxville and the Health Science Center in the instruction function. - Employee benefit expenses also increased between fiscal years as a result of increasing the number of employees and increases in health insurance premiums.